Three-dimensional modeling of minority-carrier lateral diffusion length including random alloy fluctuations in (In,Ga)N

 \section{Methodology}

 As mentioned in the Introduction, modeling the 3D fluctuations in a large domain is difficult due to the high requirements for computing power and computer memory.
 Hence, the simulation domain size must be compromised.
 To understand the change of diffusion length in QWs, we design a large-area single QW measuring approximately 3 $\mu$m along the lateral $x$-direction with alloy fluctuations to mimic LED structures.
 The extent in the $y$-direction is limited to 15 nm due to memory constraints.
 The QB thickness is 10 nm and the QW width is 3 nm.
+The numerical complexity is depending on the mesh size and dimensionality.
+In our 3D modeling, the typical mesh has 4657552 nodes and 27462280 elements.
+The memory needed to solve this problem is about 150GB to 200GB.
+Moreover, the computing time is at least needs 4-8 hours with a 8 cores 16 thread Intel Xeon Silver 4110 CPU for each simulation case.
+Also, for each case, we need to run 15 different random seeding numbers to get the average results.
 To reduce the memory requirements, the excitation power (carrier generation) is imposed at one side of the simulation domain, as shown in Fig. \ref{fig1}(a), and we simulate half of the LED.
-The dashed line indicates the virtual domain, effectively equal to the opposite direction.
-As electrons and holes have different effective masses and mobilities, we cannot determine the diffusion length if both carriers have the same background density, as the computation becomes too time consuming.
-Hence, we separate this study into n-i-n and p-i-p structures in which the holes and electrons are minority carriers, respectively.
+The shaded volume indicates the virtual domain.
+The electrons and holes have different diffusion length, hence, we separate this study into n-i-n and p-i-p structures in which the holes and electrons are minority carriers, respectively.
+More precisely, these are n-doped QB/intrinsic-QW/n-doped QB (n-i-n) and p-doped QB/intrinsic-QW/p-doped QB (p-i-p) structures, respectively.
 The reason for not choosing the undoped case will be discussed later.
-To construct the structure, we first use the ``gmsh'' method\cite{geuzaine2009gmsh} to create finite-element meshes in the QW and QB regions, and set the parameters for the different layers.
-For the InGaN and AlGaN layers, which are the alloy materials, a random number generator selects the In or Al atoms and determines the local composition through the Gaussian averaging method.
-Details can be found in Refs. \onlinecite{piccardo2017localization,li2017localization}.
-We then use a 3D finite-element method strain solver to calculate the strain field $\varepsilon_{ij}$(r) and polarization distributions $\emph{\textbf{P}}$(r).
-These settings are input to the 3D Poisson solver [Eq.~(\ref{poisson1})], LL solver [Eqs.~(\ref{poisson2}) and (\ref{poisson3})], and drift-diffusion solver [Eqs.~(\ref{poisson4})--(\ref{poisson6})] to ensure that the problem is solved self-consistently.
-The simulation flowchart is shown in Fig. \ref{fig2}(a).